 Surplus assets, measured for their economic benefits at fair value under IFRS13 - Fair Value Measurement.
 The Authority holds just over two acres of land next to Hallwood Link Road, Runcorn that it has deemed as a surplus asset.
-It is valued at £0.385m at 31st March 2024 (£0.385m March 2023).
+It is valued at £0.385m at 31st March 2025 (£0.385m March 2024).
+The Authority is in the process of selling surplus houses at Stockton Heath, currently 3 are listed for sale at the year end.